-The number zero has been there for most of human history, so we take it for granted now, but it went through a long, difficult birthing process.
+Zero has always been there, lurking in the shadows of the other substantial, something numbers.
+It’s been there for so long that we take it for granted now.
+Yet, it went through a long, difficult gestation.
 Even in the relatively limited historical record of ancient civilizations, such as those in India, Babylon, and the Mayan, the zero appears.
-Yet, we don’t know why they invented, or discovered it at different times in each of these civilizations.
-Its invention or discovery remains a mystery to us, because they didn’t appear to explore possible uses of it.
-They invented a theory of the zero, but they never developed the idea of it as a concretized number.
-As with most theories, they appear to have failed to apply the concept of it to real world constructs, but we do have to give them credit for being one of the first to invent the theory of it.
-Bottom line, their theory was probably as difficult to grasp for them as it was to explain, because there’s always something.
+We don’t know why it made an appearance numerous times in different civilizations.
+Its birth remains a mystery to us, because its purpose was never defined.
+They invented the idea of the zero, but there is no evidence to suggest that they developed it as a concretized number.
+As with most theories, they appear to have failed to apply the concept of it to real world constructs, but we have to give them credit for developing the theory of it.
+Bottom line, their theory was probably as difficult for them to grasp as it was to explain, because there’s always something.

 Scholars believe zero began its life as something to fill columns.
-When writing the numbers 135, 125, and 115, they felt a need to develop something to fill the next column down.
-The zero filled the tens column in 105 where there was otherwise nothing.
+When writing the numbers past 9, there was a void.
+How does one get past 9, and all the nines to ninety-nine without something to carry one to the next number.
+They needed a placeholder, or something to fill the void.
 They didn’t start counting numbers with zero, but they wrote a placeholder in the tens, the hundreds, and the thousands to fill columns when necessary.

 In a Scientific American article, Charles Seife, author of Zero: The Biography of a Dangerous Idea (Viking, 2000), says “Filling columns is not a full zero.
 A full zero is a number on its own; it’s the average of –1 and 1.”